 Error #915 seen when trying to install Mistral software means the code being attempted to be used has 'time expired'.
 Meaning too long a time period has elapsed between receiving the requested code and subsequently trying to apply it.
 That is more than 30 days has elapsed but on occasions could be even shorter, especially if there has been a period of frequent program code upgrades or interactive databases updates.
 Always try to apply your unique Access Registration Code on the same day that you received it.
-Doing so is also courteous to Mistral staff who have diligently prepared the code especially for you.
+Doing so is also courteous to Mistral staff who have diligently prepared and forwarded the code especially for you.
 You clearly want it otherwise you would not have read this!

 Error #916, Error #917 Not currently used.

-Error #918 seen when trying to download Mistral software means the downloader's IP address has been barred from accessing Mistral's intellectual property.
-Those affected will need to contact Mistral Associates to ask for an explanation of the reasons and (if appropriate) to appeal to have the bar lifted.
-Feedback.
-In the event the bar is not lifted following appeal then Mistral Associates reserves its right to not enter into any further correspondence on the matter.
+Error #918 or #920 seen when trying to install Mistral software means that installation is blocked.
+In the event the block is not lifted following appeal then Mistral Associates reserves its right to not enter into any further correspondence on the matter.
+Feedback